“Becoming a Successful 2nd Pastor” & “Transitions in Long-Tenured Pastorates”

 Date: April 10-12, 2015

 What happens when a long-tenured pastor leaves?
 What happens when a new church goes through its first pastoral change?
 This Griffith Coaching Network workshop addresses both questions.

-This seminar is based on Jim’s experience coaching pastors going through transitions and his working with dozens of 2nd Pastors.
+This seminar is based on Jim’s experience coaching pastors going through transitions and working with dozens of 2nd Pastors.
 It also incorporates the nationwide study by the Lewis Center on 2nd Pastors following founders.